Optimal Dividend Strategy for an Insurance Group with Contagious Default Risk: Model Formulation

 In particular, we are interested in the case that all subsidiaries are alive at the initial time, i.e., the value function $f(\mathbf{x},\mathbf{0})$ can be characterized, where $\mathbf{0}=(0,\ldots, 0)$ is the zero vector.

 A barrier dividend strategy is to pay dividend whenever the surplus process excesses over the barrier.
-Given the objective of maximizing the discounted total dividend until financial ruin, the optimal dividend for a single insurance company has been shown to fit this type of barrier control in various risk models.
-In our setting with default contagion, the optimal dividend for the insurance group also fits this barrier reflection control.
-Nevertheless, the optimal barrier for each subsidiary is no longer a fixed level as in the model with a single insurance company.
+The optimal dividend for a single insurance company has been shown to fit this type of barrier control in various risk models.
+In our setting with default contagion, the optimal dividend for the insurance group also fits this barrier control.
+Nevertheless, the optimal barrier for each subsidiary is no longer a fixed level as in the model of a single insurance company.
 Instead, we identify that the optimal barrier is dynamically modulated by the defaulted subsidiaries and surviving ones.
 The dependence on the default state leads to some distinctive phenomena that the dividend barrier will be adjusted in the observation of sequential defaults.
 Furthermore, the change of the barrier for subsidiary $i$, i.e. the change of $m_i(\mathbf{Z}(t))$ in \eqref{optim divi}, is complicated and depends on all market parameters.
 In the case of two subsidiaries, we can prove in Corollary \ref{change-m} that the default event of one subsidiary will stimulate the surviving one to pay dividend, albeit with less amount, because the dividend threshold decreases.